Mark Luborsky

 Developing a Meaningful Life: Social Reintegration of Active Service Members and Veterans with Spinal Cord Injury.
 US DoD/Army Medical Command 2011-2013

-Dowsizing Possession for Residential Moves in Later Life , National Institute on Aging, 2008-2011
+Downsizing Possession for Residential Moves in Later Life , National Institute on Aging, 2008-2011

-Hip Fracture: Cultural Loss and Longterm Reintegration, National Institute on Aging, 2006-2010.
+Hip Fracture: Cultural Loss and Long-term Reintegration, National Institute on Aging, 2006-2010.

 Adult-Onset Mobility Loss: Personal Meaning & Wellbeing, National Institute on Aging / National Institute of Child Health & Human Development, 1999-2003